 Most women have heard about menopause, but what exactly is it?
-Menopause occurs when a woman outlives her ovaries’ ability to produce an egg.
+Menopause occurs when a woman’s ovaries stop producing eggs.
 When this happens -- and it is a normal occurrence -- a woman loses 90 percent of her estrogen.

 This loss of estrogen is responsible for many bothersome menopausal symptoms.
 One of the most common is hot flashes, also known as vasomotor symptoms.
 Hot flashes occur in 75 percent of menopausal women and can range from mild to extreme, negatively affecting a woman’s quality of life.